-These marbled chocolate peppermint icebox cookies will be the most popular cookie at your next Christmas party.
-The icebox cookies have a gorgeous marbled design with clean swirls that are unique to each slice, and they’re filled with a rich chocolate and peppermint flavor.
+These chocolate peppermint marble cookies will be the most popular cookie at your next Christmas party.
+They have a gorgeous marbled design with clean swirls that are unique to each slice, and they’re filled with a rich chocolate and peppermint flavor.

 why are they called icebox cookies?

 The term icebox cookie is really broad, actually.
 Any dough that you shape into a log and then slice fits the bill!
 Because a refrigerator was once called an icebox, people simply called these cookies icebox cookies.
 It’s an old school term for slice and bake.

 The beauty of icebox cookies is their flexibility, which is especially important during the holidays!
 You can make the dough several days ahead and leave it in the refrigerator until you’re ready to bake them off.